 This post from 2011 was edited, updated, and expanded in 2020.
 This is one of a handful of our favorite articles on walking, including topics covering what various “walking parts” do as well as other whole-body considerations.
 Find the rest of them in the walking section of Our Favorite Feet, Footwear, and Walking Resources.

 Gait patterns adapt to many things, like shoes, terrain, our mood, our schedule and even to other people (see Gait 101 for more on that).
 To practice seeing gait patterns and alignment changes with each, check out bio motion lab software to access a model build from gait motion lab data and answer the questions below.

 2. Click to add lines.

-3. Toggle the four options (gender, moods, weight) right to left to see how the body changes its gait pattern in response to out personality, responds to anthropometric variations, etc. It is amazing!
+3. Toggle the four options (sex, moods, weight) right to left to see how the body changes its gait pattern in response to our personality, responds to anthropometric variations, etc. It is amazing!
 The perfect thing to do at work on a Friday.
-Tell your boss you're crunching some data.
+Tell your boss you are not on Facebook, but crunching some data.
 And then analyze their gait as they walk away, pleased that you're not on Facebook.